-Please join us in urging State legislators to consider an alternative, already proven successful in the past, producing the exceptional level of educational rigor throughout New York State – increase the Tuition Assistance Program (TAP) for all qualifying students and their families.
+Please join us in urging state legislators to consider an alternative, already proven successful in the past, producing the exceptional level of educational rigor throughout New York State – increase the Tuition Assistance Program (TAP) for all qualifying students and their families.

 Take action!
-We've created a letter to our elected representatives, urging them to consider increasing Tuition Assistance Program (TAP) awards instead of enacting the Excelsoir Scholarship, helping to ensure a bright successful future for all students and all colleges, public and private, in New York State.
+We've created a letter to our elected representatives, urging them to consider increasing Tuition Assistance Program (TAP) awards instead of enacting the Excelsior Scholarship, helping to ensure a bright successful future for all students and all colleges, public and private, in New York State.

 Send Your Representative a Letter by Mail

 If you wish to mail your elected State representatives (preferred):